 Linda McLeod’s unique experience makes her one of the most sought-after lawyers to handle cases before the Trademark Trial and Appeal Board (TTAB).
 During her years as a TTAB Administrative Trademark Judge and interlocutory attorney, Linda issued hundreds of decisions in opposition and cancellation proceedings and ex parte appeals from registration refusals.
 Linda also gained extensive trademark prosecution experience as an examining attorney at the U.S. Patent and Trademark Office (USPTO).

-As lead counsel, Linda has won numerous opposition and cancellation proceedings before the TTAB and Court of Appeals for the Federal Circuit.
+As lead counsel, Linda has prevailed on numerous opposition and cancellation proceedings before the TTAB and Court of Appeals for the Federal Circuit.
 She has extensive experience litigating cases through trial and under accelerated case resolution (ACR) before the TTAB.
 She has obtained favorable “fame” decisions for major brand owners, enhancing their future enforcement efforts.
 Linda has successfully negotiated worldwide trademark agreements resolving contentious proceedings in multiple jurisdictions.

 Linda has received numerous accolades for her expertise.
-She is recognized as an “IP Star” by Managing Intellectual Property (2014-2019), and she was awarded “Best in Trademark” at Legal Media Group America’s Women in Business Law Awards (2012–2013).
+She is recognized as an “IP Star” by Managing Intellectual Property (2014–2022), and she was awarded “Best in Trademark” at Legal Media Group America’s Women in Business Law Awards (2012–2013).
 Linda is consistently ranked by the World Trademark Review, Guide to the World’s Leading Trademark Law Practitioners, and several other publications, as one of the top trademark lawyers for both contentious and non-contentious trademark matters.
 According to the Legal 500 U.S., clients say that Linda is a “very bright, skilled, strategic thinker…” who “provides exceptional advice.”
 In the World Trademark Review 1000, clients praise Linda for her “super skills” and “always being on top of the latest trademark law developments” in TTAB and USPTO matters.
 Linda was appointed by the Secretary of Commerce to serve as a member of the USPTO’s Trademark Public Advisory Committee (TPAC) (2011–2014).
 She is a member of INTA’s Trademark Office Practices Committee (2016–2019).

 Before joining Kelly IP, Linda was a partner at Finnegan, Henderson, Farabow, Garrett & Dunner, LLP in Washington, D.C.

-Couture v.
+/Couture v.
 Playdom, Inc. (Fed.
-Cir. and TTAB)
+Cir. and TTAB).

 Linda McLeod and David Kelly scored a victory before the Federal Circuit.
 In a precedential decision, the Federal Circuit affirmed the TTAB’s finding that appellant’s registration was void ab initio, and held that a mark is used in commerce for registration only when it is both used or displayed in the sale or advertising of the services, and the services are actually rendered under the mark.

-Amazon Technologies, Inc. v.
+/Amazon Technologies, Inc. v.
 Wax (Fed.
-Cir. and TTAB)
+Cir. and TTAB).

 Successfully challenged an application to register AMAZON VENTURES for various investment and venture capital services under accelerated case resolution (ACR) before the TTAB and Court of Appeals for the Federal Circuit; earned ruling that both the AMAZON.COM and AMAZON marks are “famous for its services, and significantly so.”

 /H-D Michigan, Inc. v.
 Broehm (TTAB).

 Successfully litigated an opposition against the mark HOLY-DIVINESON and design for “hats; headwear; shirts; t-shirts” on the ground of likelihood of confusion with the HARLEY-DAVIDSON and HARLEY trademarks and Harley-Davidson’s BAR & SHIELD logo for, among other things, motorcycles, clothing, and headwear.
 This decision held that Harley-Davidson’s “bar and shield logo, regardless of wording and other matter, is itself a famous mark.…”

-Gap (Apparel) LLC v.
-Gap One Enterprises, LLC (TTAB)
+/Gap (Apparel) LLC v.
+Gap One Enterprises, LLC (TTAB).

 Prevailed in opposition against GAP ONE mark for general merchandising services, namely, marketing on ground of likelihood of confusion with GAP marks for retail store services and clothing; achieved ruling that GAP trademarks are famous and thus entitled to a broad scope of protection.